kristianHoden/smartPARE/README.md

 #Also in makeWindowPictureFunc you can find the function readGFF which is a basic function to import your GFF.
 #IMPORTANT!!! is that your gffTrans has a 10th column with your the transcript ID.
 Often this must be
 #extracted from the 9th column (V9).
 However, most GFF files I've been exposed to are different.
-#In the attached function extendGffTrans you can see how this was achieved from the Jupe dataset (Jupe et al. 2013)
+#In the attached function extendGffTrans you can see how this was achieved from the Jupe dataset (Jupé et al. 2013)
 #I was using.
 #gffTrans - a dataframe of your imported gff with V10 = transcript ID see  for example extendGffTrans
 #in makeWindowPictureFunc for example